CESNET/sphinx-vhdl/doc/source/autodoc.rst

 - every group must start and end with line containing the ``==`` pattern, followed by the name of the group and the group's description
 - underneath, the list of ports or generics should follow
+- there cannot be more than one group with the same name in one entity

 Example
 -------